-The law concerning keeping pet goats
+The law on keeping pet goats

-Under the Animal Welfare Act (2006) anyone responsible for an animal has a legal responsibility to meet the five basic welfare needs of pets.
+There are strict laws covering the keeping, identification and transport of farm animal species, including those kept as pets.
+To start with, there's the Animal Welfare Act (2006), which says that anyone responsible for an animal has a legal responsibility to meet the five basic welfare needs of their animals.
 These are:

-- a proper diet
+- A proper diet

-- somewhere suitable to live
+- Somewhere suitable to live

-- any need to be housed with or apart from other animals
+- Any need to be housed with or apart from other animals

-- being allowed to express normal behaviour
+- Being allowed to express normal behaviour

-- protection from and treatment of, illness and injury.
+- Protection from and treatment of, illness and injury

-- the way goats must be identified
+- The way goats must be identified